How can we effectively combat climate change? How can we push back against what is happening at the federal level? The answer - GO LOCAL!

 We all know we need to get to 100% of our electricity coming from renewable energy.
 We also know we need to electrify everything - our cars, our heating, etc. How can we do that in the shortest amount of time, while making our communities better and creating jobs as we clean up our air and water?

 Based on experience from dozens of chapters and local volunteers like you, the materials included are intended to bring you all the way from "I'd like to do something locally that helps solve climate change" to "wow, we just won our first campaign!"
 Even better, each of these victories gets your community and our state closer to being completely clean.
+We built these materials so that you can build a team, make decisions about your next steps, and take action.
+If you want any of these in word so you can localize it for your community, email us.

 Here is what is included: